RitwikGanguly/Statistics_DataScience/README.md

 >    - Used in hypothesis testing and confidence interval calculations.
 >    - Derived from summing the squares of independent standard normal random variables.

----

-Feel free to use and format this Markdown content as needed!

 3. **Normal Distribution (Gaussian Distribution)**:

    - The normal distribution is a symmetric bell-shaped curve that's characterized by its mean (average) and standard deviation.
+   - The normal distribution is symmetric around its mean.
+This means that the curve is equally balanced on both sides of the mean, and the mean, median, and mode are all located at the same point.
    - Many natural phenomena, such as human height, IQ scores, and measurement errors, tend to follow a normal distribution.
-   - It's defined by two parameters: mean (μ) and standard deviation (σ).
+   -  The normal distribution is defined by two parameters: the mean (μ) and the standard deviation (σ).
+The mean determines the central location of the curve, while the standard deviation controls the spread or dispersion of the data.
    - The total area under the curve is 1, which ensures that all probabilities sum up to 1.
    - It's also known as the Gaussian distribution after mathematician Carl Friedrich Gauss.